JTarball/hyroxwebsite/site/content/post/the-history-of-hyrox.md

 {{< youtube gpWVKZSULbk >}}

-Of course as an indoor event Covid was a large blow to large indoor events business but lessons were learnt.
+As 2020 season continued Covid came as a large blow to large indoor events like Hyrox, however lessons were learnt leading to better events in 21/22 seasons.

+*It should be noted that as a new sport Hyrox events also saw some improvements during this time with improvements in form for stations, standardisation of sleds.*

 ### 2023 onwards